gregpalmr/dremio-udf-example/README.md

 # Background

 Dremio user defined functions (UDF) allow users to extend the list of functions that can be included in their SQL queries.
-This example shows how an aggregate function can be implemented within the Dremio query engine.
+These example shows how an row oriented function and an aggregate function can be implemented within the Dremio query engine.

+NOTE: UDFs are not officially supported by Dremio, meaning you cannot raise a case with Dremio Support and expect them to help you with it.
+Assistance can only be made for a UDF in the form of billable Professional Services work.

+### Row Oriented Functions

 Some user defined functions may operate on values contained in a single result row, like this:

-     SELECT my_string_concat_udf(first_name, last_name) AS name, hire_date, email
+     SELECT concat_udf(first_name, last_name) AS name, hire_date, email
      FROM employees
      WHERE hire_date > TO_DATE('2015-01-01', 'yyyy-MM-dd');